Wautoma, Wisconsin

-Wautoma is a city in Waushara County, Wisconsin, United States.
-The population was 2,218 at the 2010 census.
-Wautoma is the county seat of Waushara County.
+Wautoma is a city in and the county seat of Waushara County, Wisconsin, United States.
+The population was 2,209 at the 2020 census.

-The city consists of three noncontiguous areas: one is entirely within the Town of Wautoma, the second is entirely within the Town of Dakota, and the third straddles the boundary between the two towns.
+The city consists of three noncontiguous areas: one is entirely surrounded by the Town of Wautoma, the second is entirely surrounded by the Town of Dakota, and the third and largest straddles the boundary between the two towns.

 Wautoma calls itself the "Christmas tree capital of the world".
 The Kirk Company of Tacoma, Washington, operated the "Wautoma plantation" of more than 10000 acres of Christmas trees, beginning in 1953.